emqx/emqx-docs/en_US/getting-started/getting-started.md

    - **Host**

-     - Select the protocol type via the drop-down list, for example, select **ws://** if the WebSockets protocol is adopted; MQTT X Web only supports Websockets protocol, to test the SSL/TLS connection, download [MQTT X desktop client](https://mqttx.app/);
+     - Select the protocol type via the drop-down list, for example, select **ws://** if the WebSockets protocol is adopted; MQTTX Web only supports Websockets protocol, to test the SSL/TLS connection, download [MQTTX desktop client](https://mqttx.app/);
      - Fill in the EMQX address, for example, **emqx@127.0.0.1**;

    - **Port**: for example, **8083** for the WebSockets protocol;